QuentinRa/blog.quentinra.dev/programming/web/android/core/index.md

 #### ➡️ Generate an XML

-* Open the "Ressources Manager"
+* Open the "Resources Manager"
 * Click on "..."
 * Select Menu
 * Click on "+"
-* Enter a FileName, such as "main_menu"
+* Enter a Filename, such as "main_menu"
 * Press OK

 <details class="details-e">